How Much a Dollar Cost

 "How Much a Dollar Cost" is a song by the American rapper Kendrick Lamar featuring vocals from James Fauntleroy and Ronald Isley, the latter from The Isley Brothers.
 It is the eleventh track on his third studio album To Pimp a Butterfly, released on March 15, 2015 through Top Dawg Entertainment, Aftermath Entertainment and Interscope Records.
 It was written by Lamar, Terrace Martin, Josef Leimberg, Rose McKinney, Fauntleroy and Isley and produced by LoveDragon.
 Lyrically, the conscious hip-hop song describes Lamar's encounter with a beggar, who later reveals himself to be God.

-The song was received positively by music critics upon its release, with then-US president Barack Obama called it the best song of 2015.
+The song was received positively by music critics upon its release, with then-US president Barack Obama calling it the best song of 2015.
 Despite the song not being released as a single, it charted at number 27 on the UK Hip Hop and R&B Singles Charts, number 40 on the US Billboard Hot R&B/Hip-Hop Songs chart, and number 9 on the US Billboard Bubbling Under Hot 100 chart, the latter being the song's highest peak on any chart it made.

 Background and composition

 In an interview with MTV, Kendrick Lamar called the song "a true story".
 He elaborated: "These are moments in my life deeper than just handing somebody a dollar.
 These are actually moments of integrity, actually being able to talk to somebody.
 Me talking to him was simply a thank you from God.
 And I felt God speaking through him to get at me."
 The biographer Marcus J. Moore says the song was in fact inspired by an encounter Lamar had with a homeless man asking for ten rand at a gas station during a visit in Cape Town, South Africa.
 When asked about the song's message by TMZ, Lamar said: "Help as many people as you can, man, if you want to live forever."
-According to Miles Mosley, invited by Kamasi Washington near the end of To Pimp a Butterfly's production, he came over to the studio to record double bass on the track.
+Miles Mosley said he was invited by Kamasi Washington near the end of To Pimp a Butterfly's production, to come to the studio to record double bass on the track.

 Many fans have suspected the song interpolates the piano on "Pyramid Song" (2001) by the English band Radiohead, however Radiohead are not credited anywhere on the liner notes.
 Critics noted the "half-drunk lumbering" instrumental consisting of a brass section with "smooth piano", which polyrhythmically combines 3/4 and 4/4 time.
 They also said that the song was one of the less contentious, rebellion-focused, energetic and well-known tracks on its album.
 James Fauntleroy sings the refrain and Ronald Isley chorally closes the song.
 Nathan Stevens of Spectrum Culture said the latter's contribution reminded him of "The Tears of a Clown" (1970) by Smokey Robinson.